TYPO3-Solr/ext-solrfluid/BLOGPOST.md

 The first implementation of an „area“ is the „grouping“ area.
 By default every facet is configured to be assigned to the group „all“.
 And by default this group is also rendered.
 You can change the configuration by changing the typoscript configuration „groupName“ to something else, and then render this group in another location.

-Beside the „Group“ area, we thing about other types e.g. „FieldWhitelist“ or „FieldBlacklist“ to allow other „strategies“ of grouping.
+Beside the „Group“ area, we thinking about other types e.g. „FieldWhitelist“ or „FieldBlacklist“ to allow other „strategies“ of grouping.

 ### Use the collections api to filter facets and options